Frequently Asked Questions

 What are the Next Steps After Signing Our Contract with ClassONE® Property Restoration?

+We assign an estimator to assess the damage to your property and create a repair estimate using insurance industry software.
+The estimator will work closely with your insurance adjuster to reach an approved scope.
 You can expect an insurance approval timeline of around 2-4 weeks, or longer, depending on your insurance company.
 During this time, ClassONE® will assist you in addressing any insurance-related issues to ensure coverage and budget alignment.
 In fact, we stay in communication with your adjuster on any updates regarding your claim during the entire process.

 When Will the Restoration Work Be Scheduled to Begin?

 Restoration work will begin once a contract with ClassONE® is signed and the insurance company approves our proposed scope and budget.
-At that point, a Project Manager will be assigned to your project as the primary point of contact throughout the restoration and reconstruction phases.
-This individual will be responsible for obtaining necessary permits, coordinating and scheduling repairs, as well as managing material orders and deliveries.
+At that point, a Project Manager is assigned to your project as the primary point of contact throughout the restoration and reconstruction phases.
+Your Project Manager will be responsible for obtaining necessary permits, coordinating and scheduling repairs, as well as managing material orders and deliveries.
+Additionally, they will handle supplements and change orders and will oversee the project's budget and timeline.

 How Long Will the Repairs Take?